bibainet/xhrless/README.md

 The only exported name is `XHR`, the constructor function.
 It returns the `XHR` instance.
 It can be called as `new XHR(...)` or just as `XHR(...)`, in which case the result of `new XHR(...)` will be returned transparently.
-Mostly all of the methods of XHR prototype returns the reference to `this`, so the method calls can easily be chained:
+Mostly all of the methods of XHR prototype returns the reference to `XHR` (`this`), so the method calls can easily be chained:
 `xhr = XHR(...).setHeader(...).responseType(...).onSuccess(...).send();`.

 ```javascript